strata-org/jverify/docs/guide/src/overview.md

 You can use any Java IDE when working with JVerify.

 #### Will adding calls to the JVerify library slow down the execution of my program?
 No, more about that is in [erasing verification code during compilation](./erase_verification.md).

+#### Can JVerify prove that code has a bug?
+No, currently JVerify can only prove the absence of bugs, but it can not prove their presence.
+If JVerify returns an error, this may be because of an actual bug or because it needs more proof hints.

 # This guide